tantaman/tantaman.github.io/blog/2014-01-01-The-Almighty-Function.md

 Some people say everything is an object.
 I used to too but these days I think everything is actually a function.

 1. A map?
 Isn’t that just a function that maps from one value to another?
 2. An array?
 Well that can be thought of as a map which can be thought of as a function.
 3. An object?
 Those are just partial functions that return functions.

-Lets take a closer look.
-Here is a **pair implemented as a function**.
+Lets take a closer look. <!--truncate-->Here is a **pair implemented as a function**.
 It is implemented in Javascript for illustration purposes.

     var pairCreator = function(first, second) {
       var first, second;